Allan Scott (Scottish screenwriter)

-Allan Shiach, who writes and produces under the pseudonym Allan Scott, is a Scottish screenwriter and producer, and former Scotch whisky executive.
+Allan Shiach, (born 16 September 1939) who writes and produces under the pseudonym Allan Scott, is a Scottish screenwriter and producer, and former Scotch whisky executive.
 He was nominated for BAFTA's Alexander Korda Award for Best British Film and two Genie Awards for his 1997 film Regeneration.
 He has won the Edgar Award (1976) and Writers' Guild Award (1978).
-He was executive producer and co-creator of the multi-award-winning Netflix series The Queen's Gambit.
+He was executive producer and co-creator of the multi-award-winning Netflix series The Queen's Gambit, a longtime collaborator of Nicolas Roeg, including co-writing his films Don't Look Now and The Witches.

 Biography

 Early life

 Allan Scott was born in Elgin, Moray, son of Leslie (a lawyer) and Lucie Shiach.
 His father died in a car accident when Scott was 8.
-Educated at Gordonstoun School and McGill University, Montreal, where he obtained a BA(Hons) in English Literature.
+He was educated at Gordonstoun School and McGill University, Montreal, where he obtained a BA(Hons) in English Literature.
 After training in the Scotch whisky industry, he worked as a writer for television both in the UK and the US during the 1970s whilst at the same time as serving as a non-executive director of Macallan-Glenlivet plc.